-Day 1: Negombo
+Day 1: Arrive in Negombo

 Negombo’s intriguing past reveals itself through colonial architecture, meandering canals, and a historic Catholic Church.
-Known as “Little Rome” for its strong Catholic influence, the town transitioned through Dutch, Portuguese and British colonial rule.
+Known as “Little Rome” for its strong Catholic influence, the town transitioned through Dutch, Portuguese, and British colonial rule.
 Dutch and Portuguese buildings from this period remain to remind visitors of days when Negombo supplied the highly lucrative cinnamon trade.

 Walk along the canals to reach a lagoon abundant with marine life.
 Fishermen have been harvesting lobsters, crabs, and prawns here for centuries.
 You can then take a stroll on the beach and stop by a lively and very photogenic fish market.

-Day 2: Negombo
+Day 2: Explore Negombo

-Climb in the back of expertly driven tuk tuk and enjoy a slow tour in the countryside, experience the rural lifestyle and share a village lunch with the locals.
+Climb in the back of an expertly driven tuk tuk and enjoy a slow tour in the countryside, experience the rural lifestyle and share a village lunch with the locals.

-Day 3: Sigiriya
+Day 3: Travel to Sigiriya

-Day 4: Thalkote Wewa Trail
+Day 4: Hike the Thalkote Wewa Trail

-Day 5: Kandy
+Day 5: Drive to Kandy

 Kandy is the last capital of the Sri Lankan kings.
 Today it's more famous as the home of the curiously named Temple of the Tooth Relic, a sprawling complex of buildings constructed by the ancient kings of Sri Lanka in the 17th century.
 The temple, a World Heritage Site, was built to protect a sacred tooth of the Buddha, brought here by the monarch Konappu Bandara.
 The protector of the relic is considered to be the ruler of the land, so the Royal Palace and the Temple of the Tooth Relic were constructed in close proximity to one another.

 Transfer to two wheels today for an exciting cycling tour of the backroads of Kandy.
-During the tour, you will have a chance to visit rural temples, museums and home-based workshops of local artisans.
-You will also pass by Dawson Tower (a local landmark commemorating road builder Captain Dawson) and the 80-hectare Gannoruwa Agro Farm displaying fruit, vegetable and herbal gardens, and an insect zoo.
+During the tour, you will have a chance to visit rural temples, museums, and home-based workshops of local artisans.
+You will also pass by Dawson Tower (a local landmark commemorating road builder Captain Dawson) and the 80-hectare Gannoruwa Agro Farm displaying fruit, vegetable, and herbal gardens, and an insect zoo.
 The lunch hour is spent at a local home where you can enjoy a traditional Sri Lankan meal.

-Day 7: Ella
+Day 7: Travel to Ella